Baitul Mukarram: History

+The mosque complex includes shops, offices, libraries and parking areas within it.
+Unusually, the mosque does not have a dome.
+In 2008, the mosque was extended, financed by a donation from the government of Saudi Arabia.

 Architecture

 The mosque has several modern architectural features whilst at the same time it preserves the traditional principles of Mughal architecture which has for some time been dominant in the Indian sub-continent.
-Baitul Mukarram's large cube shape was modeled after that of the Ka'abah at Mecca making it a noticeable structure unlike any other mosque in Bangladesh.
+Baitul Mukarram's large cube shape was modeled after that of the Kaaba at Mecca, making it a noticeable structure unlike any other mosque in Bangladesh.

 Exterior design

 The mosque is on a very high platform.
 The Baitul Mukarram National Mosque's building is eight storied and 99 feet high from the ground level.
 According to the original plan, the main entrance of the mosque was to be on the eastern side.
 The 'shaan' on the east is 29,000 square feet with ablution space on its south and north sides.
-Ablution or Wu’du Place cached an important part when the Baitul Mukarram was begun.
+Ablution or Wu'du Place cached an important part when the Baitul Mukarram was begun.
 The absence of a dome on the main building is compensated by the two superficial domed entrance porticoes, one on the south, and the other on the north.
 The height of these porticoes consists of three rabbit's foot shaped arches, the middle of which is bigger than the rest.